 - Photo ID (Driver’s License or Passport)

-There are a number of different restrictions placed upon cars imported from the United States (and elsewhere) into Trinidad and Tobago.
-For one, the vehicle must be converted into a right-hand drive vehicle before being shipping into the country.
-Second, there are a number of age restrictions of which to be mindful:
+There are several different restrictions placed upon cars imported from the United States (and elsewhere) into Trinidad and Tobago.
+The vehicle must be converted into a right-hand drive vehicle before being shipping into the country.
+Second, there are several age restrictions of which to be mindful:

 - Vehicles that use gasoline must be no older than six (6) years when imported.

-- Vehicles that use diesel fuel must be no older than three (3) years when imported.
+- Cars that use diesel fuel must be no older than three (3) years when imported.

 - Vehicles that used compressed natural gas (CNG) must be no older than four (4) years when imported.